Ishan314/alexa_gpt/README.md

 ```bash
 $ zip -r layer.zip python
 ```
-30. Publish the Lambda layer by running the following command. *Replace "us-east-1" with the AWS Region that your Lambda function is in*
+30. Publish the Lambda layer by running the following command.
+Replace "us-east-1" with the AWS Region that your Lambda function is in.
+You can find the AWS region of your lambda function by looking at its function ARN (Amazon Resource Name) on the Lambda console page.
 ```bash
 $ aws lambda publish-layer-version --layer-name pandas-layer --zip-file fileb://layer.zip --compatible-runtimes python3.8 --region us-east-1
 ```
-31.
+31. Copy the `VersionARN` from the resulting output.
+Head back to the Lambda console and scroll down and click "Add a Layer".
+32. Click on "Specify an ARN" and paste the `VersionARN` into the box.
+Click "Add".
+Scroll back up and click on "Deploy" to publish the code.
+If the button is not highlighted, then don't worry.
+## Usage

+## Customization